 Key Principle 1.4 – Systems that Input into the Real-Time Optimization

 Systems and applications that provide input for the Real-Time Market (RTM) optimization engine will be modified to account for Real-Time Co-optimization (RTC) (e.g., the Resource Limit Calculator (RLC)).

+Are the systems and applications on ERCOT’s side or the market as well?
+It’s not clear which systems/applications we are referring to.

 Principle Concepts